New England Journal of Medicine August 27, 2018

 Bottom Line

-The MITRA-FR trial demonstrated that in patients with severe symptomatic secondary mitral regurgitation and heart failure, the addition of transcatheter mitral valve repair using the MitraClip system to guideline-directed medical therapy did not reduce the rate of death or unplanned hospitalization for heart failure at 12 months.
+In patients with severe secondary mitral regurgitation and heart failure, percutaneous edge-to-edge mitral valve repair added to medical therapy did not reduce the rate of death or unplanned hospitalization for heart failure at 1 year compared to medical therapy alone.

 Key Findings